Damlayuksel/CatchTheTurtleGame/README.md

 Make sure you have Python installed on your system.
 You'll also need the turtle module, which comes pre-installed with Python.

 To play the game:
-1. Clone or download the Python script.
+1. Clone or download the Python script (CatchTheTurtle.py) .
 2. Run the script using Python.

 ## Code Explanation